-Recreation-related construction impacts would include disturbing and excluding recreational uses on the entire the 2,433-acre Project site.
-Security fencing would be erected that would prohibit public access to the full 2,433-acre site.
+Recreation-related construction impacts would include disturbing and excluding recreational uses on the entire 2,469-acre Project site.
+Security fencing would be erected that would prohibit public access to the full 2,469-acre site.

-There is one identified unpaved recreation trail that crosses the Project site (shown in Figure 3-15).
+There is one identified unpaved recreation trail that crosses the Project site (shown in Figure 3.10-2).
 As noted in Table 3.12-2, the use of this trail is low (averaging 6 trips per month at counter 4).
 The Project's individual contribution to loss of trails would involve loss of 2.5 miles of a trail, 0.4 percent of the 583 miles of trail in the analysis area.
 Closure of the trail would not substantially affect the OHV community and would not be considered an adverse effect.
 The most active and used trails were the trails located to the southwest of the Project site and west of the proposed Copper Rays Solar Project site near Old Route 16.
+Additional dry washes cross the site and are used for recreation.
 Due to the low volume of users compared with the surrounding trails, it is assumed that the trail is not a popular connector trail to the OHV trail network.
 Construction of the Project would have limited effect on OHV use in the Project vicinity.

-Construction of some Project features (e.g., solar arrays, power poles, substations) could be visible to dispersed recreational users for distances of up to 15 miles.
+Construction of some Project features (e.g., solar arrays, power poles, microwave communications tower, substations, and the distribution line crossing SR 160) could be visible to dispersed recreational users for distances of up to 15 miles.
 Potential impacts to visual resources are discussed in detail in Section 3.15: Visual Resources.
 Views of construction of the Project would change the recreational experience from the current views of the open Pahrump Valley and would appear more industrial and developed.
 Portions of the Pahrump Valley, such as the existing Yellow Pine project and the town of Pahrump, are currently built, and the construction of the Project would continue this trend.
 Construction noise might be audible to recreational users during the 12-to-18-month construction period.
-However, construction noise would not result in significant impacts to recreation users as construction noise would be temporary, short-term, and dispersed across a large (approximately 2,433 acre) site that would diminish noise impacts.
+However, construction noise would not result in significant impacts to recreation users as construction noise would be temporary, short-term, and dispersed across a large (approximately 2,469 acre) site that would diminish noise impacts.

-During construction, the Proposed Action would temporarily increase traffic in the analysis area by 6 percent.
+During construction, the Proposed Action would temporarily increase traffic in the analysis area by 6 percent1.
 The increase in traffic would be most noticeable in the Project vicinity along SR 160, where construction traffic would be entering and exiting SR 160.
 Local traffic accessing recreational sites in the Project area may experience intermittent delays due to construction traffic on SR 160 during the construction period.
 Construction would generally occur between 7 a.m. and 7 p.m., Monday through Friday.
 Traffic and transportation impacts are addressed in detail in Section 3.16: Transportation.
 The increase in vehicle traffic during construction and decommissioning is not expected to create unacceptable delays on SR 160 and would occur on weekdays when there is typically less dispersed recreation.
 Implementation of a Traffic and Transportation Plan protocols required as part of the BLM ROW grant would reduce any potential traffic impacts during construction of the Project.